Beegangw/Process-Restart/README.md

 # Process-Restart

 This program utilizes the Windows Management Instrumentation (WMI) to retrieve the Process ID (PID) and the started time of a process.
 It also detects the last boot time of the computer on Windows.
 By combining these functionalities, the program can determine if a process has been restarted.

+THIS DOES NOT CHECK IF A PROCESS IS TERMINATED.
+Will update

 Checks the following processes: Diagtrack, Eventlog, Schedule, DPS, PcaSvc, PlugPlay, SysMain, ClipSVC, CDPUserSvc